gurtatiLND/gurtatiLND/README.md

 I'm currently:

-- 💻 Working on one project on Blockchain
+- 💻 Working on a project on Blockchain
 - 📝 Learning deeply React.js and practising JS
 - :briefcase: Applying for jobs